-Position Feature NAVIGATION: The first upper row consists of Navigation buttons: N1 (Left): Select destination (1 to 10) and press the select button to confirm selection to start GPS navigation.
-N2 (Right): Short press for navigation progress with details on your location and time until arrival.
-Long press for itinerary description.
-OBSTACLE: The middle row consists of Obstacle buttons: O1 (Left): Change range between 1, 1.5, 2, 2.5, 3, and 4 meters.
+Position Feature NAVIGATION: The first upper row consists of Navigation buttons: 1.N1 (Left): Select destination (1, 2, 3) and press the select button to confirm selection to start GPS navigation.
+2.N2 (Right): North tracking and display important surrounding information from the GPS, such as nearby streets.
+OBSTACLE: The middle row consists of Obstacle buttons: 1.
+O1 (Left): Change range between 1, 1.5, 2, and 3 meters.
 Press the select button to confirm selection and set the new range.
-O2 (Right): Obstacle scanning will scan your surroundings and generate "beeps" for all obstacles around you.
-A SCENE DESCRIPTION WITH AI: The last row consists of AI buttons: A1 (Left): Find objects (1 to 8) such as doors, exits, crosswalks, or text.
+2. O2 (Right): Obstacle scanning will scan your surroundings and generate "beeps" for all obstacles around you.
+SCENE DESCRIPTION WITH AI: The middle row consists of Al buttons: A1 (Left): Find objects (1, 2, 3, 4, 5) such as doors, exits, crosswalks, or text.
 Press the select button to validate your choice.
 A2 (Right): Short scene description with quick hints for a brief overview.